 Orthognathic Surgery: A Solution for Severe Malocclusion

 Traditional orthodontic treatment can successfully move teeth, but it cannot move bone.
 Therefore, if your bite problems are due to a skeletal issue, orthognathic surgery may be necessary for long-term correction.
-Our doctors at Smile Orthodontics partner with a skilled oral and maxillofacial surgeon (OMS) to provide this solution for our patients with severe orthodontic malocclusion.
+Our doctors at Suffolk Braces partner with a skilled oral and maxillofacial surgeon (OMS) to provide this solution for our patients with severe orthodontic malocclusion.

 What Problems Can Orthognathic Surgery Address?

 Simply stated, orthognathic surgery is indicated anytime there is an orthodontic problem that cannot be corrected with traditional braces alone.
 Essentially, braces move the teeth, while orthognathic surgery moves the jaws.
 This procedure is typically only performed in adults, as it is recommended for patients who have reached full growth.
 You may benefit from orthognathic surgery if you have:

 - Temporomandibular joint (TMJ) pain

 - A severe open bite (there is a space between your upper and lower front teeth when your mouth is closed)